 A vacation to the “happiest place on earth” is supposed to be fun and magical.
 Unfortunately, there is always a Gaston, Ursula or Hades who are a little too high strung and just do not “Let It Go”.

-Offering your seat on the bus to the elderly, women and/or children: There are many men or young adults that should give up their seat, but do not.
-They see the need, but do not do anything about it.
-Once a kind person does give up their seat, the seat hogs get embarrassed, they still refuse to give into common courtesy and crowd demands by standing up and they give dirty looks and give “tude” to the nice people who started the vacating-seat movement.
+There are many men or young adults that should give up their seat, but do not.
+It is customary to offer your seat to the elderly, women, kids, pregnant women, etc., no matter where you are in the world.
+Unfortunately, many see the need, but do not do anything about it.
+Once a kind person does give up their seat, the seat hogs get embarrassed.
+They still refuse to give into common courtesy and crowd demands to stand up.
+They give dirty looks and give “tude” to the nice people who started the vacating-seat movement.

-Offer to take a group picture Now, most people welcome this, but there have been some who look at you like you are Cruella de Vil.
+Now, most people welcome this, but there have been some who look at you like you are Cruella de Vil.
 I am assuming it is because they fear you will run with their camera?
-While there are some really bad people out there, most people at Walt Disney World paid big bucks to be there and are just trying to be respectful by offering you the same respect they would hope someone would give to them.
+While there are some really bad people out there, most people at Walt Disney World paid big bucks to be there.
+They are just trying to be respectful by offering you the same respect they would hope someone would give to them.

-Walk up to the open or shorter line cash register at a quick-service restaurant: Tempers fly high with this one, because many are already tired from hours of walking and playing, plus they are HUNGRY!!
-That is the main ingredient for a recipe to disaster.
-Most first-time Disney guests do not know that each cast member at a register takes orders on both sides of them.
-They take turns between each side of them to keep the lines going.
-Every moment is precious when you are talking about those crowds when they are HUNGRY!!
+Tempers fly high with this one, because many are already tired from hours of walking.
+Most importantly, because they’re hungry!!
+That is the main ingredient for a recipe for disaster.
+Most first-time Disney guests do not know that each cast member at a Quick Service Restaurant register takes orders on both sides of them.
+They take turns between each side to keep the lines going.
+Every moment is precious when you are talking about those crowds when they are hungry.

 The cast member is not obligated to tell people to go to the empty side.
-If they did, that could cause tenser moments if people from other lines jumped over, they feel the cast member told the wrong people about the empty line, blah, blah, blah.
+If they did, that could cause more tense moments if people from other lines jumped over.
+They would feel the cast member told the wrong people about the empty line, blah, blah, blah.
 Pay attention to your surroundings and not just your growling stomach.
 Or, (here is the million dollar answer), ask someone!
 If you see a shorter line or no line and walk over, that is ok!
 Just be prepared for the dirty looks from those who are in line 10-15 people long.
 You snooze you lose.

 Making statements as simple as “must be nice” are not only hurtful, but I am sure the person with the disability, a painful, life threatening disease or a terminal disease would gladly switch places with you.
 You take the Parkinson’s Disease and you can skip the lines.
 They would rather wait in line than have Parkinson’s Disease or have a life threatening disease.
 “Think before you speak.”